AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-address-review-comments.md

     ![](images/import-comment-accept-web-editor_cs-new.png){width="800" align="left"}

-    You can also use the Track Change feature in the right panel to accept or reject comments.
+    You can also use the Track Changes panel to accept or reject comments.
 Selecting any comment highlights the comment in the document.

     ![](images/changes-tab_cs-new.png){width="800" align="left"}